Are You Ready to Tackle the Mobile-First Shift? Find out Now.

 As of writing this article, Google hasn’t released an official date.
 However, it’s certain that the update is currently being tested and in the pipeline.

-Google has often stated in their official reports that the update is months away.
+Google has often stated in its official reports that the update is months away.
 From their reports, we can guess that the rollout will happen sometime in the latter half of this year or early 2018.

 Here are the answers to a few commonly asked questions about the Mobile-first Indexing.